h-bessa/hydris-bessa/README.md

 ### Hello World 👋
-I am a fullstack software engineer from bangladesh
+I am a fullstack software engineer from France => Based in Lyon
-- 🔭 Working on multiple frontend and backend project using React and Nodejs
+- 🔭 Working on multiple frontend and backend projects using React, Nodejs.
+- 🌌 Working also on some Blockchain projects using solidity and truffle on EVM (Ethereum / Binance / Matic)
 - 🌱 Learning design patterns in depth
 <br>
 ## Connect with me